priyanjanjb/Cat-or-Dog-Image-Classifier/README (2).txt

-CCat or Dog Classifier Using Transfer Learning Introduction
+Cat or Dog Classifier Using Transfer Learning Introduction
 This project demonstrates the application of transfer learning to classify images of cats and dogs.
 It uses the Xception model pre-trained on the ImageNet dataset as a base model, with additional custom layers to adapt it to the task of binary classification (cats vs. dogs).